Wingo206/termux-yt-dlp/README.md

 - Input the YouTube playlist URL into the dialog
 - Toggle clear archive if you want to redownload the entire playlist.
 Otherwise, it will only download videos that weren't downloaded yet.
 - Downloads go into Music/

+# Updating yt-dlp
+- rerun the curl step in home directory